x-Dk7/P4-DikDiks/README.md

 Dk -

 Mustafa - For my ticket, I updated the subpages on the website.
 I embedded images and created a new subpage about us.
 Here is the Github link to the subpage: https://github.com/x-Dk7/P4-DikDiks/blob/main/Mario%20Musuem/templates/about_us.html.
 I followed the same format as the other htmls.
 I added sections to be filled out by my partners in lines 18-25.
 For my section, I included a small description of me and a photo.
+For the subsections, I added more info about the game itself, as well as embedding more videos and photos into the game as well.
+The code is between lines 20-end: https://github.com/x-Dk7/P4-DikDiks/blob/main/Mario%20Musuem/templates/galaxy.html

 Jason - For my ticket, I was to get SQLite(and get SQLAlchemy soon after); additionally, I planned to create a python file to help with generating a database.
 It was a large endeavor to get SQLite functioning properly through the use of terminal, however, the downloadable file in Mrs. Trish's GitHub made SQLite attainable. https://docs.google.com/document/d/1qcERTPRy0NVvsVmKPNGhNWE1hTW1VjKBsAMscEZYLWU/edit?usp=sharing (Crossover inspiration will be discussed along with other details about ticket in google doc)